-- Spread the sponge evenly with the ricotta and chestnut spread then roll again and secure tight with cling film.
+- Spread the sponge evenly with the ricotta and chestnut filling, then roll again and secure tight with cling film.

 - Prepare the frosting.

 - Bring to the boil the cream and pour it over the finely chopped chocolate.
-Stir until the chocolate has melted, let it cool down and whip with a electric mixer until thick.
+Stir until the chocolate has melted, let it cool down and whip with an electric mixer until thick.